42nd Golden Raspberry Awards

-The 42nd Golden Raspberry Awards, or Razzies, was an awards ceremony that honored the worst the film industry had to offer in 2021.
+The 42nd Golden Raspberry Awards, or Razzies, was an awards ceremony that identified the worst films in 2021, according to votes from members of the Golden Raspberry Foundation.
+Razzies co-founder John J. B. Wilson has stated that the intent of the awards is "to be funny."

 It took place on March 26, 2022, in its traditional slot on the day before the Oscars.
 The awards were based on votes from members of the Golden Raspberry Foundation.
 The nominations were announced on February 7, 2022.